Online Training: Accelerated C & C++ for Linux Diagnostics

 After the training, you also get the following:

-• The new edition of the Memory Thinking PDF book with additional C and C++ examples
+• The new third edition of the Memory Thinking PDF book with additional C and C++ examples

 • Personalized Certificate of Attendance with unique CID